-The underlying SPY tracks the performance of the S&P 500 Index and the Exchange notes that the SPY and SPY options have deep, liquid markets that reduce concerns regarding manipulation and disruption in the underlying markets.
-In support of this proposed rule change, the Exchange has collected the following trading statistics for SPY and SPY Options: (1) The average daily volume ("ADV") to date (as of May 15, 2018) for SPY is 108.32 million shares; (2) the ADV to date in 2018 for SPY options is 3.9 million contracts per day; (3) the total shares outstanding for SPY are 965.43 million; and (4) the fund market cap for SPY is 261.65 billion.
+proposed rule change, the Exchange has collected the following trading statistics for SPY and SPY Options: (1) The average daily volume ("ADV") (as of May 15, 2018) for SPY is 108.32 million shares; (2) the ADV in 2018 for SPY options is 3.9 million contracts per day; (3) the total shares outstanding for SPY are 965.43 million; and (4) the fund market cap for SPY is 261.65 billion.
 The Exchange represents further that there is tremendous liquidity in the securities that make up the S&P 500 Index.

-Accordingly, the Exchange proposes to amend Rule 1001 to set forth that the position and exercise limits for options on SPY would be 1.800.000 contracts on the same side of the market.
-These position and exercise limits equal the current position and exercise limits for options on QQQQ, which the Commission previously approved to be increased from 900,000 contracts on the same side of the market, to 1,800,000 contracts on the same side of the market.11 The Exchange also notes that SPY is more liquid than QQQQ.12 The Exchange believes that establishing position and exercise limits for the SPY options in the amount of 1,800,000 contracts on the same side of the market subject to this proposal would allow for the maintenance of the liquid and competitive market environment for these options, which will benefit customers interested in these products.
-Under the proposal, the reporting requirement for the options would be unchanged.
+Accordingly, the Exchange proposes to amend Commentary .06 to Rule 6.8-O to set forth that the position limit for options on SPY would be 1,800,000 contracts on the same side of the market.
+This position limit equals the current position limit for options on the PowerShares QQQ Trust ("QQQ"), which the Commission previously approved to be increased from 900,000 contracts on the same side of the market, to 1,800,000 contracts on the same side of the market.11 The Exchange also notes that SPY is more liquid than QQQ.12 The Exchange believes that establishing position limits for SPY options in the amount of 1,800,000 contracts on the same side of the market would allow for the maintenance of the liquid and competitive market environment for these options, which will benefit customers interested in these products.
+Under the proposal, the reporting requirement for SPY options would be unchanged.